House of Anubis: Production and development

-Production on the pilot episode began in August 2009, though with a different cast and a different title than the eventual series.
+Production on the pilot episode began in August 2009, though with a different cast, under the title Anubis House, and initially for CBBC (BBC).
 In March 2010, Studio 100 announced that the series was sold to Nickelodeon in the United States, and Nickelodeon confirmed that House of Anubis was in development for a planned fall 2010 debut.
 The series was filmed in the summer of 2010 in Liverpool, and was first broadcast in the United States on 1 January 2011.
 Nickelodeon included House of Anubis in its 10 March 2011 press release for its annual Upfront presentation to advertisers and media.

 The series is the first original series produced for the flagship U.S. Nickelodeon channel to be produced outside of North America.
 The series is structured in a different manner from other live-action television series in that each episode consists of two eleven-minute segments, a format commonly used in half-hour animated series (although the events of each subsequent segment pick up from the events of the previous segment); and the series' episodes are formatted to be broadcast in the five-day-a-week format that is typically common with soap operas or telenovelas.

 On 29 June 2011, Entertainment Weekly confirmed that Nickelodeon had ordered a second season of House of Anubis and that production would begin on 21 July 2011 in Liverpool.
 A total of forty-five half-hour episodes (ninety 15-minute episodes) were aired, premiering on 9 January 2012.

 On 16 April 2012, a third season was confirmed by Nickelodeon and Lime Pictures.
 Nathalia Ramos, who played lead character Nina Martin, did not return for the series' third season so that she could focus on finishing college.
 Eugene Simon confirmed that filming of the third season would begin in the summer of 2012.
 On 16 July 2012, Nickelodeon (UK & Ireland) announced on their Twitter page and the website's blog that filming of season 3 would begin that month.
 Bobby Lockwood announced on his Twitter page that he would not be returning for the series' third season, but instead that he had a new show called Wolfblood coming out on CBBC later in 2012.
 It was announced on the House of Anubis Facebook page that there would be new characters named KT Rush, played by Alexandra Shipp, and Willow, played by Louisa Connolly-Burnham.

 The series was filmed in Liverpool with Ye Priory Court standing in for Anubis House, the gardens are filmed in Croxteth Park and Peckforton Castle Lodge, located in Chester, standing in for the gatehouse.